 Different types of meditation and how they help restore your focus

 Meditation has been around for multiple millennia.
 There have been many innovations and schisms between schools.
-But what they all have in common is that they possess the potential to help you calm your mind and improve your focus significantly.
+But what all types of meditation have in common is that they possess the potential to help you calm your mind and improve your focus significantly.
 So in this part of our article on How meditation helps with focus, we will take a deeper dive into some of the most famous meditation schools.

 Mindfulness meditation and focus